Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Try making friends.
 Embrace the new place and don't become introverted.

-Safety is also with respect to the efforts taken by the foreign country to ensure the well-being of the residents in the country.
+Safety is also concerning the efforts taken by the foreign country to ensure the well-being of the residents in the country.
 It is reported that 71% of the Indian students wanting to study abroad made their decision of destination country based on the health care infrastructure (highest priority factor)

 How to overcome